 Our animal carcass removal and odor-control services may include (depending on the situation):

 Obviously, the most important step in avoiding dead animal problems is to avoid live animal problems.
 If one animal got into your home and died, then others can do the same.
-Please consider calling us so we can arrange a no-obligation inspection of your home to see if you need animal exclusion.
+Please consider calling us so we can arrange an inspection of your home to see if you need animal exclusion.

 Other things that you can do yourself to reduce the risk of animal problems include: